Column-Randomized Linear Programs: Performance Guarantees and Applications: Special Structures and Extensions

 \subsection{LPs with Totally Unimodular Constraints}

 Consider a linear program with a totally unimodular constraint matrix, i.e., every square submatrix of $\Ab$ has determinant $0$, $1$, or $-1$.
 Such LPs appear in various applications, such as minimum cost network flow problems and assignment problems \citep{bertsekas1998network}.
 In such problems, it is not uncommon to encounter the situation where the number of variables is much larger than the number of constraints.
 For example, in a minimum cost network flow problem, each constraint corresponds to a flow-balance constraint at a given node, while each variable corresponds to the flow over an edge; in a graph of $n$ nodes, one will therefore have $n$ constraints and as many as ${n}\choose{2}$ decision variables.
 We can thus consider solving the problem using the column randomization method.
-We obtain the following guarantee on the objective value of the column randomization method when applied to linear programs with totally unimodular constraints. \begin{proposition} Assume the constraint matrix of $\Ab$ of the complete problem $P$ is totally unimodular.
-Define $C$, $P_\distr$, $P_J$ and $\Ab_J$ as in Theorem~\ref{thm:main_largest_abs_of_all_dual_BFS}.
-For any $\delta \in (0,1)$, with probability at least $1 - \delta$ over the set $J$, the following holds: if $P_J$ is feasible and $\rank(\Ab_J) = m$, then
+We obtain the following guarantee on the objective value of the column randomization method when applied to linear programs with totally unimodular constraints. \begin{proposition} When $\Ab$ is totally unimodular, then